hdShang/arxiv-daily/docs/eess-SY/2025-06-30/papers/250701996v1-a-data-driven-model-predictive-controller-to-manage-epidemics-the-ca.md

 ---
 layout: default
-title: A Data-Driven Model Predictive Controller to manage epidemics: The case of SARS-CoV-2 in Mauritius
+title: "A Data-Driven Model Predictive Controller to manage epidemics: The case of SARS-CoV-2 in Mauritius"
 ---

 # A Data-Driven Model Predictive Controller to manage epidemics: The case of SARS-CoV-2 in Mauritius